sujilgovind/node-express-api/README.md

 # node-express-api

-A nodejs express setup for demonstrating commonly used middlewares.
+A nodejs express setup for demonstrating commonly used middleware(s).
 - morgan
 - helmet
 - cors